Lax labia majora or excess volume in a bikini?

 The marking on the labia majora is crescent-shaped, or semi-lunar, with the concavity facing the midline, so that the final scar sits precisely in the fold between the labia majora and minora -- becoming very discreet as healing progresses.
 Both skin and fat can be removed at this stage.
 In cases of excessive fat accumulation, I even remove subfascial (deep) fat.
 I take particular care with haemostasis during this surgery to avoid postoperative haematoma.
 The tissues are closed in layers and the sulcus is reconstructed.
 The surgery preserves local innervation, maintaining the sensitivity of the area.

 Labia majora reduction is, like labiaplasty, virtually painless and has a very smooth recovery.
-I recommend the use of silver sulphadiazine ointment for one week to protect against infection, and I advise one month without physical activity and six weeks without intimate relations -- the same protocol as for labiaplasty.
+I recommend the use of silver sulphadiazine ointment for one week to protect against infection, and I advise one month without physical activity and six weeks without sexual activity -- the same protocol as for labiaplasty.
 The patient is discharged on the same day.

 I use Vicryl sutures, which are absorbable.
 These sutures do not cause pricking in the post-operative period and do not leave residual material that could cause discomfort later, as can occur with nylon sutures, for example.